 Demise of Parents

-Shivaram’s first and foremost guru was Vidyavati Devi, who initiated her son with a mantra.
+Shivaram’s first guru was Vidyavati Devi, who initiated her son with a mantra.
 He received the instruction with deep devotion, and was happy living an austere life, wholly devoted to spiritual pursuits.

 When Shivaram was forty, his father fell ill and passed on.
-Vidyavati gave up family life and, followed by her son, devoted herself exclusively to worship of the divine.
-When Shivaram was fifty-two, his mother also breathed her last.
+Vidyavati gave up family life and, followed by her son, devoted herself exclusively to worship of the Divine.
+When Shivaram was fifty-two, his mother also passed on.
 Smearing himself with the ashes from his mother’s funeral pyre, he decided to live on the cremation grounds as a renunciate and carry on his spiritual practices there.

 Shridhar returned home sad and despondent, but he could now allow his beloved elder brother to live unprotected under the open sky.
-He built an ashram for him on the cremation grounds and arranged for the regular delivery of food and other amenities.
+He built for him an ashram on the cremation grounds and arranged for the regular delivery of food and other comforts.

-Shivaram lived there and continued his search for the Supreme, with the vast, yet secluded, open environment as his only companion, allowing him to meditate in peace.
-In the ceaselessly expanded grey beauty there, Shivaram saw the holy Lord Shiva’s silver mountain like home, he heard the hymns in the chirping of birds, felt the snow white touch of the good Lord.
+Shivaram lived there and continued his search for the Supreme, with the vast yet secluded open environment as his only companion, allowing him to meditate in peace.
+There in the ceaselessly expanded grey beauty Shivaram saw the holy Lord Shiva’s silver mountain like home, he heard the hymns in the chirping of birds, felt the snow-white touch of the good Lord.
 In this manner, the great devotee passed twenty years of his life.